CAMP CRUSOE CHILD & VULNERABLE ADULTS PROTECTION & SAFEGUARDING POLICY

-Warning signs: The process of grooming affects children and young people in different ways.
+Warning signs: The process of grooming affects young people in different ways.
 It is not easy to recognise the signs because many could be regarded as ‘normal’ behaviour.
 The following list of warning signs is not exhaustive but if you spot them it could indicate that a young person is at risk of sexual exploitation.

 Low level indicators include: overtly sexualised dress; going missing; unaccounted-for monies or goods; associating with unknown adults; experimenting with drugs and alcohol; reduced contact with family & friends; poor self-image;

 Medium level indicators include: getting into cars with unknown adults; disclosure of sexual assault which is then withdrawn; having a much older boyfriend/girlfriend; staying out overnight without reasonable explanation; self-harming;

 High level indicators include: serious self-harming; being taken to clubs and hotels by adults; chronic alcohol or drug use; removed from a known ‘red light’ district; abduction; disclosure of serious sexual assault which is then withdrawn.

 What to do if you are concerned that a young person is being sexually exploited: Given that child sexual exploitation is a form of child abuse, any staff member with concerns that a young person is being exploited should follow the procedures laid out in section 13 of this document.